Haya-parveen/Haya-parveen/README.md

 # 👋 Hi, I'm Haya Parveen!

-🎓 BCA in Data Science graduate from Krupanidhi Degree College.
+🎓 BCA in Data Science graduate from Krupanidhi Degree College
-💡 Aspiring Data Analyst skilled in **Power BI**, **SQL**, and **Advanced Excel**.
+💡 Aspiring Data Analyst skilled in **Power BI**, **SQL**, and **Advanced Excel**
-🔍 Passionate about uncovering insights and solving real-world problems through data.
+🔍 Passionate about uncovering insights and solving real-world problems through data
-🚀 Constantly building and refining projects to apply my skills and grow as a data professional.
+🚀 Constantly building and refining projects to apply my skills and grow as a data professional

 ## 📚 What I'm Currently Learning